Baruch Spinoza: Pantheism, panentheism, atheism

 Martial Guéroult (1891–1976) suggested the term panentheism, rather than pantheism, to describe Spinoza's view of the relation between God and the world.
 The world is not God, but in a strong sense, "in" God.
 Not only do finite things have God as their cause; they cannot be conceived without God.
+Likewise, "a panentheistic reading of Spinoza is made by the contemporary philosopher Clare Carlisle in her book Spinoza's Religion".
 However, American panentheist philosopher Charles Hartshorne (1897–2000) insisted on the term Classical Pantheism to describe Spinoza's view.

-According to the Stanford Encyclopedia of Philosophy, Spinoza's God is an "infinite intellect" (Ethics 2p11c): all-knowing (2p3), and capable of loving both himself and us, insofar as we are part of his perfection (5p35c).
-And suppose the mark of a personal being is that it is one towards which we can entertain personal attitudes.
-In that case, we should note that Spinoza also recommends amor intellectualis dei (the intellectual love of God) as the supreme good for man (5p33).
+According to the Stanford Encyclopedia of Philosophy, Spinoza's God is an "infinite intellect" (Ethics 2p11c): all-knowing (2p3), and capable of loving both himself and humanity, insofar as it is part of his perfection (5p35c).
+Spinoza postulates that a personal being is one that personal attitudes can be entertained toward.
+In that light, Spinoza also recommends amor intellectualis dei (the intellectual love of God) as the supreme good for man (5p33).
 However, the matter is complex.
 Spinoza's God does not have free will (1p32c1), he does not have purposes or intentions (1 appendix), and Spinoza insists that "neither intellect nor will pertain to the nature of God" (1p17s1).
-Moreover, while we may love God, we need to remember that God is not a being who could ever love us back.
+Moreover, while people may love God, they need to remember that God is not a being who could ever love them back.
 "He who loves God cannot strive that God should love him in return", says Spinoza (5p19).

 Steven Nadler suggests that settling the question of Spinoza's atheism or pantheism depends on an analysis of attitudes.
 If pantheism is associated with religiosity, then Spinoza is not a pantheist, since Spinoza believes that the proper stance to take towards God is not one of reverence or religious awe, but instead one of objective study and reason, since taking the religious stance would leave one open to the possibility of error and superstition.
+Nadler adds: "Spinoza is not a pantheist—not because he does not identify God merely or at all with ordinary nature, but because pantheism is still a 'theism.'
+It divinizes nature.
+This is not Spinoza's project".
+Instead, Nadler writes:

+While religious traditions typically reserve eternity, infinity, and necessary existence for a sublime, awesome God, Spinoza sees them embodied by Nature.
+These attributes may be what is God-like about Nature, in the sense that they are something shared both by Spinoza's Deus [God] and by some traditional religious notions of God, but they are not sufficient to make Nature divine in any meaningful sense....
+Spinoza's philosophy is an atheism.
+And it is an atheism not simply because Spinoza rejects this kind of God or that kind of God (especially a person-like God who providentially governs his creation).
+It is an atheism because there is no divinity whatsoever.